bkuhlmann/gemsmith/README.md

 ## Rake

-Once a gem skeleton has been created, the following tasks are available within the project via Bundler (i.e. rake -T):
+Once a gem skeleton has been created, the following tasks are available (i.e. `bundle exec rake -T`):

     rake build                 # Build gemsmith-6.0.0.gem into the pkg directory rake clean                 # Clean gem artifacts